Myth1c/shutdown_timer/README.md

 # What it does
 - Displays a GUI that shows the time left remaining until shutdown
 - Shows a progress bar on the GUI
+- Shows time remaining until shutdown above the progress bar
+- Configuration file for colors, fonts, and misc settings for the timer

 # Planned Additions
-- Add text to the progress bar that displays an exact time
-- Add a configuration file for colors, size, and position
+- Update the configuration file to include size